regexdoc/regexdoc/README.md

 # regexdoc

-regexdoc is a Q&A website for regular expression syntax.
+regexdoc is a community website for regular expression syntax.

 ---